alex6H/ArcGIS_Toolbox/README.md

 ![image](https://github.com/user-attachments/assets/4c01750c-bd21-4315-b66d-c32b64013c6f)
 Then clone the default _arcgispro-py3_ environnement, then switch to your new environment and restart Arcgis Pro.

-The first run of the tool will install DuckDuckGo Search API (internet connexion needed).
+The first run of the tool will install DuckDuckGo Search API (internet connection needed).

 **Parameters:**
 - Input Layer or Feature Class: Path to the input feature class or layer.
 This is the main dataset you will be working on.